degdigital/DEG.ANGULAR.SP/README.md

 # AngularSP
 **Version 1.1**

-AngularSP is an Angular module containing a factory and associated directives for interacting with SharePoint.
+AngularSP is an Angular module containing a provider and associated directives for interacting with SharePoint.

 ## Usage